Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To take action to stop something or help someone.
 **Sentence:** The teacher will intervene if the children start fighting.
 **Conversation:**
-A – What will happen if they argue?
+A – What will happen if they argue
 B – The teacher will intervene and solve the problem.

 ### Word: Juggling